technomancy/leiningen/doc/PROFILES.md

 Global profiles can also be specified in `~/.lein/profiles.clj` and in `clj`-files within `~/.lein/profiles.d`.
-These will be available in all projects managed by Leiningen, though those profiles will be overridden by profiles of the same name in the specified in the project.
+These will be available in all projects managed by Leiningen, though those profiles will be overridden by profiles of the same name specified in the project.
 Defining the same global profile in multiple different files is considered an error.

 The `:user` profile is separate from `:dev`; the latter is intended to be